MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-software-vulnerabilities.md

 >
 Returns all known software vulnerabilities and their details for all devices, on a per-device basis.

 There are different API calls to get different types of data.
-Because the amount of data can be very large, there are two ways it can be retrieved:
+Because the amount of data can be large, there are two ways it can be retrieved:

 - [Export software vulnerabilities assessment OData](#1-export-software-vulnerabilities-assessment-odata)  The API pulls all data in your organization as Json responses, following the OData protocol.
-This method is best for _small organizations with less than 100 K devices_.
+This method is best for _small organizations with less than 100-K devices_.
 The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.

 - [Export software vulnerabilities assessment via files](#2-export-software-vulnerabilities-assessment-via-files) This API solution enables pulling larger amounts of data faster and more reliably.
-Therefore, it is recommended for large organizations, with more than 100 K devices.
+Therefore, it is recommended for large organizations, with more than 100-K devices.
 This API pulls all data in your organization as download files.
 The response contains URLs to download all the data from Azure Storage.
 This API enables you to download all your data from Azure Storage as follows:

   - Call the API to get a list of download URLs with all your organization data.